Clarence (British TV series)

-Clarence is a 1988 BBC situation comedy starring Ronnie Barker and Josephine Tewson, written by Ronnie Barker under the pseudonym "Bob Ferris" as an acknowledgement to Dick Clement and Ian La Frenais, creators of Porridge.
+Clarence is a 1988 BBC situation comedy starring Ronnie Barker and Josephine Tewson, written by Ronnie Barker under the pseudonym "Bob Ferris" as an acknowledgement to Dick Clement and Ian La Frenais, creators of Porridge and the sitcom character Bob Ferris.
 It was Barker's final sitcom appearance before his retirement.

 Barker stars as Clarence Sale, a short-sighted furniture shifter.
 The series was inspired by "The Removals Person" by Hugh Leonard, an episode in the 1971 LWT comedy anthology series, Six Dates With Barker.
 The pilot episode has the same plot and a very similar script, even to the extent of Tewson reprising her earlier role.
 The only significant difference is that in "The Removals Person" Barker's character is named Fred.

 Only one series of Clarence was made, which is now available on DVD.
 The series is also available in Region 4 Australia with the same cover art.
 The house of Jane Travers, which inspired the opening titles, is located on Malvern Road in Cheltenham.